emmacadavra/code-breaker/TESTING.md

 A quick Google search led me immediately to the answer for this, which is that Python ignores backslashes as it's an escape character.
 This is a common feature in most, if not all, programming languages, but I had not considered this when including the graphics.

 To fix this, as will be evident in the functions within graphics.py, I needed to add many, many additional backslashes so that the output matched what was intended.
-Unfotunately, as a result, the code itself looks quite messy at times.
+Unfortunately, as a result, the code itself looks quite messy at times.
 I will be interested to learn whether there are neater ways of fixing this issue for future projects.

 ### "None" Shall Follow